uvdl/yocto-ornl/README.md

 micro SD card as in the [flash sd to emmc](#flash-sd-to-emmc) section below.

 The files will be stored in `/opt/yocto-ornl-yyyy-mm-dd_hhmm` **(or wherever the `ARCHIVE` variable points to)**.
-Important environment variables are:

-  * `ARCHIVE := /opt` - controls the folder where the output files are written
-  * `EPHEMERAL := $(HOME)` - controls the folder where the yocto builds are made
-  * `HOST := 10.223.0.1` - controls the eth0 address of the processor
-  * `NETMASK := 16` - controls the netmask to be used.

-These can be overriden in the make command, for example:
+The environment variables can be overriden in the make command, for example:

 <pre>
 make ARCHIVE=/tmp HOST=192.168.1.10 NETMASK=24 swu